 Millard inherited millions when his father died, but his assets were frozen once he was charged with his murder.

 After being convicted of Bosma's murder in 2016, and facing another expensive trial for Babcock's murder in 2017, Millard claimed he was broke.

 Although he had owned millions of dollars of property, he had transferred most of this portfolio to his mother after his arrest.

 Denied legal aid by the judge, Millard took the unusual step of representing himself.

-That is how, on the first day of the trial, Millard found himself standing across from Babcock's father, asking him whether he ever hit his daughter, whether he knew his daughter had worked as an escort, about her mental health issues.
+That is how, on the first day of the trial, Millard found himself standing across from Babcock's father, asking him what he knew about his daughter's life.

 - 3-4 July 2012: Babcock killed